Scorpions Interview: ‘Too much fun to quit now’

-Our quiz about BIG CITY NIGHTS – The Scorpions Film has ended.
+Our quiz about FOREVER AND A DAY – The Scorpions Film has ended.
 The winners were drawn from all participants who answered all the questions correctly.

 Winners of one ”Comeblack“ album each are: